aitorres/lancini/README.md

 poetry install
 ```

+[^1]: You need __poetry__ to find palindromes, isn't it beautiful?
+By the way, this project is inspired by (and name after) Darío Lancini, a Venezuelan writer famous for his work exploring palindromes in fiction and poetry.

 ## Usage

 You can use the `lancini` script as the entry point. `lancini` currently supports two commands: `setup` to download and preprocess the Spanish corpus (publicly-available) and `generate` to generate palindromes.